 - Running the Application

-emulation, or run on the actual physical accelerator platform.
-Running the
+hardware emulation, or run on the actual physical accelerator platform.
+Running

-application on embedded processor platforms is different from running on data
+the application on embedded processor platforms is different from running on

 - When the build target is software or hardware emulation, the QEMU environment models the hardware device.
 The Vitis compiler generates simulation models of the kernels in the device binary and running the application runs in the QEMU model of the system.
 As described in Build Targets, emulation targets let you build, run, and iterate the design over relatively quick cycles; debugging the application and evaluating performance.